dlshle/whub/README.md

 A service provider has to use an async connection(TCP/WebSocket/maybe UDP) to communicate with the server.

+A service can also have multiple provider connections for better availability.
+Once a new provider registers a service, a new connection channel for the service is established.

 ## TODO Tasks
 * Better client design
   * No connection inside client